 For students receiving a marginal pass on the written comprehensive exam, an oral exam will be scheduled within three (3) weeks after completion of the written exam unless an exceptional situation occurs.
 The examination committee from the student's area of concentration conducts the examination, with research methodology examination committee if needed, and one of the members chairs the oral examination session.

-VCOBE faculty are invited to be at the oral comprehensive examination.
+RCVCOBE faculty are invited to be at the oral comprehensive examination.
 The results of the oral exam will be communicated to the student in writing with a copy to be filed in the student's folder in the PhD Program Office.
 The student may, within ten (10) business days of receiving official notice, appeal to the PhD Committee.
-Should the student's appeal be denied by the PhD Committee, the student may, within ten (10) business and Entrepreneurship.
+Should the student's appeal be denied by the PhD Committee, the student may, within ten (10) business days of receiving official notice, appeal to the Dean of the Robert C. Vackar College of Business and Entrepreneurship.
 The Dean's decision is the final decision.